gregbell26/TSA-Software-2018/README.md

 # TSA 2018
 This is the 2018-2019 TSA project.

-This project aims to be a complete animation suit in the avilale on all platforms including chromeOS which found across the schools in Colorado.
+This project aims to be a complete animation suite available on all platforms that runs in the browser.

+This project utlilizes the three.js library.

 Development of this project is headed by Daniel F.
 Our development team consists of Gregory B. and Jordan M.